Sam-scripter/ADB-CAT2/README.md

 <h3>QUESTION 2: BASIC OPERATIONS</h3>

 A sample recruitment system database will be used to demonstrate the Create, Read, Update and Delete (CRUD) operations of a document store database.
 The interaction with the database will be via the mongoDB shell (mongosh).
-In this database, applicants will be stored as collections and applicant records will be stored as documents.Each applicant document will include: applicantId (Number) name (String) gender (String) position (String) score (Number) status (String: "pending", "shortlisted", "rejected")<br>
+In this database, applicants will be stored as collections and applicant records will be stored as documents.Each applicant document will include:<br>
+applicantId (Number)<br>
+name (String)<br>
+gender (String)<br>
+position (String)<br>
+score (Number)<br>
+status (String: "pending", "shortlisted", "rejected")<br>

 **STEPS**